Wednesday, 8 January 2020

 LEGENDS

 As per the legend, the Ayapakkam Sri Shenbakeswarar came to this place and hid on a small hill in the middle of the river Palar.
 Parvati came in search of him.
-She climbed the hill with her knees.
+She climbed the hill on her knees.
 Lord Shiva and Parvati stayed here as Sri Kailasanathar and Kanakambigai.
-The depression markings on the rock is believed to be Parvati’s knee marks.
-The Shenbakeswarar Temple Nandhi is facing this Sri Kailasanathar temple and waiting for Lord Shiva’s arrival to that temple.
+The depression markings on the rock are believed to be Parvati’s knee marks.
+The Shenbakeswarar Temple Rishabam this Sri Kailasanathar temple and waiting for Lord Shiva’s arrival at that temple.

 TEMPLE TIMINGS: